 Angiosarcoma (AS) of the breast is rare, accounting for 1% of all soft tissue breast tumors (1).
 It presents as primary tumors of the breast or as secondary lesions that are most commonly associated with previous radiotherapy.
 Primary AS has been observed in women age 30-50 years presenting with poorly defined masses.
-It accounts for <0.04% of malignant neoplasms and typically arises in the parenchyma of the breast with occasional skin involvement (1-3).
+It accounts for 1-3).
 In contrast, secondary AS presents in older women (median age 67-71 years) following a median of 10.5 years after radiotherapy for breast cancer (1,4-6).
 The median latency to presentation after radiotherapy in seven series ranges from 5 to 10 years (1).
 Although a causal relationship between radiation exposure and AS has not been established, multiple case reports support the increased risk for AS following adjuvant radiotherapy (7-9).
-It has been proposed that at radiation doses >50 Gy apoptosis occurs while at <50 Gy DNA damage and instability result.
-Sarcomas frequently occur at the edge of radiation fields where doses and tumor necrosis may be heterogeneous (4,5).
+It has been proposed that at radiation doses >50 Gy apoptosis occurs while at 4,5).
 When associated with chronic lymphedema and outside a radiated field, AS in an edematous limb after mastectomy and radiotherapy is referred to as Stewart-Treves syndrome (1,3).

 Since the first case of breast AS was presented in 1907 by Borrman and the first case of secondary AS described in 1987 by Body et al., attempts have been made to correlate histological features and patterns of growth with outcome (2,4,5).
 The overall rarity of the condition has limited assessment of prognostic factors and best therapeutic options.
 As the diagnosis of early breast cancer increases it is expected that there will be a similar increase in the incidence of secondary AS.
 This literature review will clarify what is known to date about breast angiosarcoma and the salient features that differ between primary and secondary angiosarcoma.
 Literature search was conducted using the PubMed database, with search terms “angiosarcoma” and “breast”.
 Results were limited to English language papers and humans with a result of 532 titles.
 All 242 papers published within the past 20 years had title and abstract reviewed for relevance to our topic of interest.
 Additional older studies cited by previous reviews were also examined, and findings are summarized.